ridwansukri/VPC-with-CLI/launch-vpc-ec2-using-CLI.md

 The customer is requesting the build of this architecture to launch their web server successfully.

 # AWS Service Restriction
-I work on this project using sandbox to avoid unwanted bills so maybe some features are limited.
-But I try to make the steps as realistic as possible.
+I work on this project using AWS Sandbox to avoid unwanted bills so some features may be limited.
+But I make the steps as realistic as possible.

 # Configure AWS CLI
-To interact with AWS services using the CLI, you need to install and configure CLI on the local machine (I use linux on this project) and create Access Key in the Security Credentials menu[^1].
+To interact with AWS services using the CLI, you need to install and configure CLI on the local machine (I use Linux on this project) and create Access Key in the Security Credentials [^1].
-Since I'm using a sandbox, the credentials are already available and using nano to paste credentials
+Since I'm using a sandbox, the credentials are already available, and using nano to paste the credentials.

 ![credentials](https://github.com/ridwansukri/VPC-with-CLI/blob/main/images/credentials.png "Credentials")